Awana

 Awana is an international evangelical Christian nonprofit organization in child and youth discipleship.
-The headquarters is in Streamwood, Illinois, United States.
+The headquarters are in St. Charles, Illinois, United States.

 History

 In 1941, the children's program at the North Side Gospel Center in Chicago laid the foundation for the principles of Awana.
 Lance Latham, North Side's senior pastor, collaborated with the church's youth director, Art Rorheim, to develop weekly clubs that they believed would appeal to all children.
-Rorheim served as the CoFounder/President Emeritus until he died on January 5, 2018.

 Other churches became interested in the program and inquired about its availability.
 In 1950, Latham and Rorheim founded Awana as a parachurch organization.
+Rorheim served as president emeritus until his death on January 5, 2018.

-The name is derived from the first letters of "Approved Workmen Are Not Ashamed" as taken from 2 Timothy 2:15.
+The name is derived as an acronym of "Approved Workmen Are Not Ashamed", taken from 2 Timothy 2:15.
 As of 2019, Awana claims to work with over 61,000 churches in 122 countries.

 Programs

 Awana offers resources and Bible-based training programs for children ages 2 to 18 in churches.
-Children will be encouraged, but not required, to memorize bible verses for credit or to redeem for small prizes.
+Children are encouraged, but not required, to memorize Bible verses for credit or to redeem for small prizes.

 Each Awana program is arranged into different groups that are separated by the ages and grades of the children attending.
-These groups include Puggles (ages 2 to 3), Cubbies (preschoolers, ages 4 to 5), Sparks (Kindergarten to 2nd Grade), T&T (Grades 3 to 6), Trek (Middle School), and Journey (High School).
+These groups include Puggles (ages 2 to 3), Cubbies (preschoolers, ages 4 to 5), Sparks (Kindergarten to 2nd Grade), Truth and Training, or T&T (Grades 3 to 6), Trek (Middle School), and Journey (High School).
 Although Awana offers programs for ages 2 to 18, churches that run an Awana program are not required to run a club for every age group.